Have you noticed your child walking and running differently? Has your child been complaining about heel pain?

 Now that you know how to attack this condition, it’s time to provide your kids’ feet and legs with some relief.

 Do you happen to be experiencing heel pain yourself?
 I actually wrote an article where I describe the best shoes for women with heel pain.Please go to the link below:

 Remember that making sure that your child is wearing the correct type of shoes is one of the most important steps in attacking the condition.

 Once the pain has fully disappeared, your child can return to perform their regular activities, but they need to keep wearing the correct type of shoes.

-Do you have a child who is experiencing heel pain?
+Do you relate with this article?
 Have you found a particular shoe style that has worked well for his/her feet?
 Please share your experiences below so other parents can benefit from them.